Nabi40/Hand_raise_detection/README.md

 Frame-by-Frame Analysis:
     For each person in a frame:
-    Extracts wrist and shoulder keypoints.
+    - Extracts wrist and shoulder keypoints.
-    Checks if wrist is significantly above shoulder to detect a raised hand.
+    - Checks if wrist is significantly above shoulder to detect a raised hand.
-    Determines the person's seating zone by mapping their position.
+    - Determines the person's seating zone by mapping their position.

--Output Generation:
+Output Generation:
--Annotates names of hand-raising individuals on the frame.
+- Annotates names of hand-raising individuals on the frame.
--Saves the output to output_hand_detection.mp4.
+- Saves the output to output_hand_detection.mp4.

 ---

 ##Example Output📌
--A line of text (Name of the person) is overlaid on the video when a hand raise is detected.
+- A line of text (Name of the person) is overlaid on the video when a hand raise is detected.
 The mapping is based on estimated seating zones.

 ---

 ##❌Limitations
 Accuracy is suboptimal because:
-  Model is not trained on custom data.
+ - Model is not trained on custom data.
-  YOLOv8n-pose is not fine-tuned for classroom gesture detection.
+ - YOLOv8n-pose is not fine-tuned for classroom gesture detection.

 Better Alternatives:
-  MediaPipe Hands and MediaPipe Pose might offer better hand tracking accuracy for this use case.
+ - MediaPipe Hands and MediaPipe Pose might offer better hand tracking accuracy for this use case.

 Person Mapping:
-  Seating map is hardcoded and may not work for different layouts or camera angles.
+ - Seating map is hardcoded and may not work for different layouts or camera angles.

 No Real-Time Support:
-  Currently processes recorded video only; no live stream support.
+ - Currently processes recorded video only; no live stream support.